cloneable/strongly/README.md

-# strongly::typed
+# `strongly::typed`

-[WIP] A proc macro to create strongly-typed primitives.
+A proc macro to create strongly-typed primitives.

+> [!CAUTION]
+> Work in progress.
+Do not use yet.
+More details to follow.

 ## Usage